ZakariasLaws/raid-constellation/README.md

 ## Production
-When executing in production, everything in the `log4j.properties` file should be set to false, and the command line arguments supplied when starting up a Constellation agent should be overlooked, these are the arguments in the `java -p ...` command in the `run.bash` file.
-Especially profiling (`-Dibis.constellation.profile=true`) can drastically slow down execution.
+When executing in production, everything in the `log4j.properties` file should be set to false, and the command line arguments supplied when starting up a Constellation agent should be reviewed.
+It can be found in the `run.bash` file and has the following syntax `java -p ...`.
+Especially profiling (`-Dibis.constellation.profile=true`)can drastically slow down execution.

 For more Constellation specific arguments see [Constellation Configuration Javadoc](https://junglecomputing.github.io/Constellation/)